Cambodia or Vietnam? Which Should You Visit? The Verdict Will Surprise You!

 So, if a country can manufacture goods and services using its own resources and depends less on imports, supply will be abundant, resulting in less demand and a fall in prices.

-I suspect Vietnam manufactures its own goods and services.
+I believe Vietnam manufactures its own goods and services.
 In Sai Gon (Ho Chi Minh City) and Ha Noi, I saw evidence of several locally manufactured items, from scooters to travel bags and things that tourists use daily.

-Moreover, Vietnam uses its local currency, which is undervalued against the dollar (1 AUD = 15,000 vnd).
+Moreover, Vietnam uses its local currency, which is undervalued against the dollar (1 AUD = 16,000 vnd).
 This makes items cheaper for foreigners who come in with forex.

 Cambodia, however, did not have a strong manufacturing base.
-As we landed, I took a shot of Siem Reap from the air and rode out to Chreav, about 15 km out of town.
+As we landed, I took a shot of Siem Reap from the air and also rode out to Chreav, about 15 km out of town.
 Much of the land is rural and underdeveloped, dotted with paddy fields; however, it is beautiful.

 To make matters worse, Cambodia relies heavily on the American dollar (all goods and services in Siem Reap and Phnom Penh) are priced in dollars, from food to barber shops, etc., although they accept the Riel (1 USD = 4,000 – 4,100 Riels).